emilypi/order/README.md

 We support (and test in CI) the following major GHC versions:

-* 8.8
 * 8.10
 * 9.0
 * 9.2
+* 9.4
+* 9.6

-We test on each of Windows, macOS and Linux.
+We test on macOS and Linux.

 Contact Information
 -------------------